 A: Thank you for contacting ASQ and the Quality Information Center.
 I received your request for samples of root cause analysis.
 Root cause analysis is defined as a “quality tool used to distinguish the source of defects or problems.
 It is a structured approach that focuses on the decisive or original cause of a problem or condition” (from The Quality Improvement Glossary by Donald L. Siebels).

-I found over 100 resources on RCA in the ASQ Knowledge Center (if you would like to browse through them all, here is the link to my original search results).
+I found hundreds of RCA results on ASQ’s website (if you wish to browse through them all, here is the link to my original search results).
 I thought you might be most interested in case studies which provide examples of how root cause analysis has been used.
-I found almost 40 case studies which focus on root cause analyais and I’ve listed some case studies below which I thought would be helpful:
+I found more than 100 case studies which focus on root cause analysis and I’ve listed some case studies below which I thought would be helpful:

 - “Eastman Chemical’s Success Story“, Quality Progress, June 2003 (open access)